georgemandis/bubo-rss/README.md

 ## Deploying to Netlify

 - [Fork the repository](https://github.com/georgemandis/bubo-rss/fork)
-- From your forked repository go to and edcit `src/feeds.json` to manage your feeds and categories
+- From your forked repository go to and edit `src/feeds.json` to manage your feeds and categories
 - [Create a new site](https://app.netlify.com/start) on Netlify from GitHub

 The deploy settings should automatically import from the `netlify.toml` file.
 All you'll need to do is confirm and you're ready to go!